shadisharba/numerical_tools_and_friends/README.md

 [![codecov](https://codecov.io/gh/shadisharba/numerical_tools_and_friends/branch/main/graph/badge.svg)](https://codecov.io/gh/shadisharba/numerical_tools_and_friends)
 [![GitHub stars](https://img.shields.io/github/stars/shadisharba/numerical_tools_and_friends.svg)](https://github.com/shadisharba/numerical_tools_and_friends/stargazers)

 This repository serves as a comprehensive toolkit showcasing a variety of numerical methods and data processing pipelines.
-It’s designed to be a personal resource, offering practical tools and providing experimental testing for a wide range of methods in machine learning, data engineering, and data science.
+It is designed to be a personal resource, offering practical tools and providing experimental testing for a wide range of methods in machine learning, data engineering, and data science.

 # Running the code localy in conda environment